Course Scheduling Information

 For returning students who have been readmitted, but are not enrolled* in classes by the first day of the semester or term must: (1) have a cumulative overall University GPA of 2.75 or higher; (2) no holds on their Glenville State University student account; (3) a complete and current FAFSA.

 Once all criteria are met, the student needs to meet with their advisor to discuss a class schedule and to receive a registration PIN.
-The student will need to take their class schedule and registration PIN to the Academic Success Center or Academic Affairs in order to register for their classes.
-Students wishing to register after the second day of classes will have to appeal by completing and submitting an Academic Petition to the Provost.
+The student will need to take their class schedule and registration PIN to the Pioneer Support Center or Academic Affairs in order to register for their classes.
+Students wishing to register after the second day of classes will be required to complete and submit an Academic Petition requesting to register late to the Provost.

 *Enrollment is defined as being registered for at least one course during the specific semester or term in which the student wishes to enroll in.